IamSTEINI/neko-noodles/README.md

 - DUMPLINGS!!!
 - Bank to go in debt and Casino
 - Cats stuck somewhere
-- More music and sound effects for actions
 - More into cat theme, paw print decor
 - MORE STUFF OUTSIDE AND MAKE IT LESS EMPTY
-- END SCREEN (Rating below 1 or money < 0)
 - Make it more performant (less frame updates)